 Decimal Odds Calculations

-Decimal odds display the sum that will be returned for a $1 bet, should the bet be successful.
+Indeed, decimal odds display the sum that will be returned for a $1 bet, should the bet be successful.
 For example, let’s say the Boston Celtics are at odds of 1.75 to win an upcoming NBA game.
-What does 1.75 mean?
+So, what does 1.75 mean?

-To calculate the profit of your wager you simply multiply your stake by the odds and subtract your stake.
+Then, to calculate the profit of your wager, simply multiply your stake by the odds and subtract your stake.

 |Profit = (Stake * Odds) – Stake|

-If we bet $25 on the Celtics to win their game, should the Celtics win, we would see a return of $43.75.
+If we bet $25 on the Celtics to win, then if the Celtics win, we would see a return of $43.75.

 Once we subtract our stake of $25, we see a profit on our bet of $18.75.